Rod Lawler

-Rod Lawler (born 12 July 1971) is an English professional snooker player.
+Rod Lawler (born 12 July 1971) is an English former professional snooker player.
 He is noted for his slow playing style which gave rise to his nickname, "Rod the Plod".

-After turning professional in 1990, Lawler has reached one ranking tournament final—the 1996 International Open—where he lost 3–9 to John Higgins, and has won one minor-ranking tournament – Event 3 of the 2012/2013 Players Tour Championship – where he defeated Marco Fu 4–2 in the final.
+After turning professional in 1990, Lawler reached one ranking tournament final, the 1996 International Open, where he lost 3–9 to John Higgins, and won one minor-ranking tournament, Event 3 of the 2012/2013 Players Tour Championship, where he defeated Marco Fu 4–2 in the final.

-Lawler has compiled over 100 competitive century breaks during his long career.
+Lawler compiled over 100 competitive century breaks during his career.
 His highest is a 143, in qualifying for the 2003 World Championship.
+He fell off the tour at the end of the 2023-24 snooker season.

 Career

 Early career

 Lawler turned professional in 1990.
 His first season proved to be quite successful as he reached the last 32 in the Dubai Classic, losing out 2–5 to former World Billiards Champion Rex Williams.
 He then followed this up with a run to the Quarter Finals of the Classic, beating John Virgo 5–3 to qualify, as well as Joe Johnson 5–3 in the second round, before losing 2–5 to Mike Hallett.
 His best run in a ranking tournament was in 1996, when he reached the final of the International Open, beating World Champion Stephen Hendry 5–3 in the second round, but his run ended in the final where he lost 9–3 to John Higgins.

 He also reached the final of the 1994 Benson and Hedges Championship, losing 5–9 to Mark Williams in the Final.

 In 1995, Lawler reached the semi-final of the Malta Masters, beating future UK Champion Matthew Stevens in the Quarter Final, however he lost in the semi-final to the home favourite Tony Drago.
 He followed up this result by reaching the last 16 of the Grand Prix, beating the aforementioned Tony Drago in the last 32, before being whitewashed 5–0 by Stephen Hendry.

 Lawler has qualified for the final stages of the World Championship on two occasions, the first being in 1995, where he beat a young Marcus Campbell in qualifying, before losing to Peter Ebdon in the last 32 at the Crucible.
 He qualified again in 1996, beating former World Champion Dennis Taylor in the final qualifying round.
 At the Crucible he then beat 1991 World Champion John Parrott 10–6, before losing in the last 16 to Dave Harold by 13 frames to 6.
 This was, to date, his best World Championship performance.

 In 1997, Lawler reached the semi-final of the Benson and Hedges Championship, losing a final frame decider against Andy Hicks.

 His best result in the UK Championship came in 1998, where he beat Jamie Burnett and John Read, before losing to Matthew Stevens in the last 16.